-Prepare to minimize damage
+Prepare to minimize damage:

-Prepare to minimize damage: Identify areas most vulnerable to damage from a catastrophe (wind, rain, fire, rising water) and take steps to minimize damage, such as: shutters or pre-cut plywood sections for windows, sandbags around doorways, moving equipment to interior portions of the office, fire suppression, etc. Notes: Identify equipment, furniture, records, and supplies that could be in a safer location and be prepared to elevate items off the floor should water rise.
-Note that 3 ft is the recommended height for computer servers and other equipment to water and fire damage.
+Identify areas most vulnerable to damage from a catastrophe (wind, rain, fire, rising water) and take steps to /e minimize damage, such as: shutters or pre-cut plywood sections for windows, sandbags around doorways, move equipment to interior of your location, check fire suppression, etc. Notes: Identify equipment, furniture, records and supplies that should be moved to a safer location.
+If there is a risk of flooding, be prepared to elevate any floor-level items.
+Note that 3 ft is the recommended height for computer servers and other equipment to prevent water and fire damage.
 Notes: If your office will be evacuated, smaller items can go on the desk or in safe interior spaces like restrooms.
-Notes: Should time permit, be prepared to move items offsite to secure out of town storage or other locations.
+Notes: Should time permit, be prepared to move items off-site to a secure storage location.
 Additionally, be prepared to rent temporary office space or work remotely if needed.
 Notes:

-Include contact information for power, phone and internet companies should you need to check on service.
-Power Company: Phone: Website: Email: Calculate and include the ar needs to support customers: numbeinp drain from multiple power strips.
-Website to ensure you have accurately Use 'generator wattage calculator Research back-up power su test consistently (recomme Notes: pplies such as generators and altern nded quarterly). native telecom solutions like hots spots.
-Once implemented, Document the process for u not web-based.
-Notes: sing back-ups and review regularly v vith staff.
-This includes all data a nd critical systems that are
+Power, Phone and Internet:

+Include contact information f or power, phone and internet co mpanies should you n eed to check on service.

+Power Company:

+Phone: Website: Emai il:

+lights, printers, etc. If you utili needs to support customers incluze power strips, also include in y s' available online to ensure you our calculation the am p drain from their use.
+Use

+Notes:

+olies such as generators and alte often and conduct regular main ons such as hot spots.
+Once

+Notes:

+Document the process for us that are not web-based. ng back-ups and review regularl y with staff.
+This includ des all data and critical systems

+Notes: